 What Worked

 Structure over completeness.
-I organized the docs by what someone would actually need to do: install, configure, secure, scale, record.
-Not by component or API surface.
+I organized by task: install, configure, secure, scale, record.
+Not by component.
 People don’t arrive at documentation knowing the architecture.
 They arrive with a goal.

-Docusaurus was the right tool.
-It’s opinionated about documentation structure, which meant contributors could focus on content instead of figuring out where things go.
-The sidebar navigation, search, and versioning came for free.
+Docusaurus.
+It’s opinionated about structure, which meant contributors could focus on content.
+Sidebar navigation, search, and versioning came for free.

 What I’d Do Differently

-I’d write more about failure modes.
-Most documentation tells you what to do when things work.
-The real value is in troubleshooting: what does it look like when Jibri can’t connect?
-What logs should you check when video bridges aren’t scaling?
-That’s the knowledge people need most and it’s the hardest to document because you have to break things intentionally.
+More failure mode coverage.
+Good documentation tells you what to do when things work.
+Real value is in troubleshooting: what does it look like when Jibri can’t connect?
+Which logs to check when video bridges stop scaling?
+That knowledge is the hardest to write because you have to break things on purpose.

 The Numbers

-But the number I care about more is the one I can’t measure: how many people successfully deployed Jitsi because the docs made it less intimidating.
-Based on the issues, emails, and messages I’ve received, it’s more than a few.
+The number I can’t measure: how many people deployed Jitsi because the docs made it less intimidating.
+Based on issues and messages, it’s more than a few.

 The Takeaway

-The best documentation comes from someone who recently struggled with the thing they’re documenting.
+The best documentation comes from someone who recently struggled with what they’re documenting.
 Experts forget what’s confusing.
 Beginners don’t know what to ask.
-The sweet spot is right after you’ve figured something out and can still remember what it felt like not to know.
+The sweet spot is right after you’ve figured something out and can still remember what not knowing felt like.

-If you’re deploying Jitsi or building on top of it, check out docs.easyjitsi.com.
-And if you find something that’s wrong or missing, open a PR.
-That’s how it got to where it is.
+If you’re deploying Jitsi, check out docs.easyjitsi.com.
+If something is wrong or missing, open a PR.